Chevrolet Bolt EUV Insurance Rates

 Rates are averaged for all Chevrolet Bolt EUV models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following is a brief summary of the primary concepts that were touched on in the above illustrations.
+The following list is a brief recap of the data that was covered above.

-- It is possible to save up to $180 per year just by quoting online well ahead of the renewal date
+- You may be able to save up to $180 per year simply by quoting online well ahead of the renewal date

-- Higher risk drivers that tend to have accidents or serious violations may pay on average $1,850 more every year for Bolt EUV insurance
+- Drivers considered higher risk who tend to receive serious violations may have to pay on average $1,850 more every year than a safer driver

 Rate Tables and Charts